Skip to main content

 Caminho de Santigo, day 5

-We passed up the first touts offering a boat ride across the river, as Father Colin pointed out that they landed at the beach on the Spanish side, far from the pathway, so we walked on and found a roadside salesperson – Popeye the Sailor Man – with a carimbo and 6-euro tickets to ride across the river to the quay at A Guarda, Spain!
+We passed up the first touts offering a boat ride across the river, as Father Colin pointed out that they landed at the beach on the Spanish side, far from the pathway, so we walked on and found a roadside salesperson – Popeye the Sailor Man – with a carimbo and 6-euro tickets to ride across the river to the quay at A Pasaxe, Spain!
 We sped across the river, over choppy water, rain spritzing, life jackets on, in 5 minutes.

-He let us off at the concrete quay, and we hiked up the hill another 45 minutes in to the port town of A Guarda, known in Spanish as LaGuardia.
+He let us off at the concrete quay, and we hiked up the hill another 45 minutes in to the port town of A Guarda, known in Spanish (Castellano) as LaGuardia.
 We all lodged at Hotel Bruselas, a typical pilgrim hotel, with lots of international pilgrims waiting there.
 A Guarda is quite a nice seaside town that shows Spain's wealthier-than-Portugal infrastructure.

 Comments